cs340ppp/lectures/slides/09-defining-classes.md

             deriving (Eq, Ord, Enum, Bounded, Show, Read)
 ```

-- what methods do we get?
+- Play around with this type in GHCi to see what behavior we get for free!
+  (`:i`-ing the classes will help)